aldebaran/urbi/doc/README.txt

 A description in a few words of how to install and run Urbi.
 The Tutorial contains more extensive documentation.

-* share/doc/urbi-sdk/urbi-tutorial.pdf
-A tutorial about UrbiScript.
-Includes a chapter on the installation, and Frequently Asked Questions.
-This is the main document newcomers should read.

-* share/doc/urbi-sdk/urbi-specs.pdf
+* share/doc/urbi-sdk.pdf
+The Urbi 2 documentation.
+Includes:

+** A tutorial about UrbiScript

+** A chapter on the installation

+** Frequently Asked Questions.

-The reference manual for UrbiScript (the language, the standard libraries, and the tools).
-In the near future, it should be merged with the tutorial into a complete Urbi documentation.
+** The UrbiScript reference manual the language, the standard libraries, and the tools.

 * REPORTING-BUGS.txt
 How to report bugs about UrbiScript.